step-security-bot/hiddenlayer-artifactory-security-plugin/README.md

 The `artifactory_common` set of tests will check the health of JFrog artifactory and install the license set in the environment variable `HL_LICENSE_KEY`.
 The `modelscanner` set of tests will set up a remote huggingface repository and attempt to download a huggingface model from it.

+### Environment variables

+The following environment variables can be configured and override the values in the `core/src/hiddenlayer.properties` file:

+* HL_CLIENT_ID - The client ID for the HiddenLayer API
+* HL_CLIENT_SECRET - The client secret for the HiddenLayer API
+* HL_LICENSE_KEY - The license key for JFrog Artifactory
+* HL_API_URL - The URL for the HiddenLayer API

 ## Resources